 Initial Reactions: According to Dan Ritter at Cheat Sheet, not much changed as a result of the GOOG vs. GOOGL distinction.
 As he wrote in 2014:

 “This may sound like a somewhat contrived way for executives to maintain control of the company, and it kind of is, but this is fine.
 A bet on Google has always been a bet on Brin, Page and Schmidt.
 They’ve argued that from from the beginning, and it’s worked out well so far.
 The stock split is a mechanism to preserve what’s worked for years at one of the world’s greatest Internet and technology companies.”

 Michael Liedtke, a tech writer for The Associated Press, even noted that Google isn’t the only company to pull this kind of trick.
 As he put it:

 “Although still rare, Google’s reliance on nonvoting stock to protect their founders’ interests isn’t unprecedented in the technology industry.
-Facebook (FB), LinkedIn (LNKD) and Yelp (YELP) all have issued nonvoting stock for the same reason as Google.
-Both cable and Internet service provider Comcast (CMCSA) and cable-TV channel network Discovery Communications (DISCA) already operate under similar stock structures to the one that Google is setting up.”
+Facebook (NASDAQ:FB), LinkedIn and Yelp (NYSE:YELP) all have issued nonvoting stock for the same reason as Google.
+Both cable and Internet service provider Comcast (NASDAQ:CMCSA) and cable-TV channel network Discovery Communications (NASDAQ:DISCA) already operate under similar stock structures to the one that Google is setting up.”

-One thing to be aware of, though, is that the new Google stock price might breed a little bit more volatility.
+At the time, it was thought that the new Alphabet stock price might breed a little bit more volatility.
 As Louis Navellier explained:

 “Splitting Google stock may make the shares a little more volatile as it opens the stock up to more activity from day traders who were kept at bay by the four digit stock price, but that can actually be good for us as it creates buying opportunities from time to time.”